nathan7/domthen/Readme.md

 ### domthen(obj, event = 'success')

   Returns a promise, resolved when `obj['on' + event]` is called, rejected when `obj.onerror` is called.
+  If no event name is given, 'success' will be used and the resolution value of the promise will be `obj`.

 ## License